Gopinath-Murugan/AutoDock-Automation/README.md

 ## Citation

-If you are using this script for your studies, kindly acknowledge the use of Open Babel as per its citation guidelines and mention my GitHub repository:
+If you are using this script for your studies, kindly acknowledge the use of AutoDock4 as per its citation guidelines and mention my GitHub repository:

 Morris, Garrett M., et al. "AutoDock4 and AutoDockTools4: Automated docking with selective receptor flexibility."
 Journal of computational chemistry 30.16 (2009): 2785-2791. https://onlinelibrary.wiley.com/doi/full/10.1002/jcc.21256